The U.S. Presidential Service Center®Foundation and Trusts - A museum on support and protection of the U.S. Presidency.

 Enjoy our exhibit: "Jackie, How Could You?" launched in conjunction with the motion picture, "Jackie," and the CNN series, American Dynasties: The Kennedys, the exhibition goes into different directions than the film, and beyond topics, anyone is willing to showcase in the museum field.
 You may have seen our posters, greeting cards, postcards, and signs on the highway.
 Be sure to watch us on FOX Television discussing FOX Searchlight Pictures distribution of the film, nationwide.

-Join us, annually, to hear First Ladies speak about the history of their lives...
+Join in to experience First Ladies speak about the history of their lives...

 HUGE SUCCESSES: Five First Ladies of the United States and other female world leaders are portrayed across the USA monthly by the mesmerizing, Jessica Michna.
 Featured have been Eleanor Roosevelt, Abigail Adams, Dolly Madison, Mary Todd Lincoln, and Edith Galt Wilson.
 Hosted by The US Presidential Service Center and The Hatcher Hughes Pulitzer Prize-Winning Theater, some guests attend every single show!

 Please see one of our previous Facebook Event page for a showcase of information and videos.
 For a full listing of shows please see the entire roster with locations and dates here, state by state.